SR22 motorcycle insurance delivers coverage for high-risk riders who must verify that they carry appropriate minimums

 When Do I Know If I Need Motorcycle Insurance with SR22?

 In states where the SR22 certificate is necessary, the documentation must have registration or license reinstated after revocation or suspension.

 Insurance companies file this form on the rider’s behalf.
 The policyholder is then required to keep the policy current until the requirement for an SR22 certificate expires.
 The SR-22 form is required by a state’s Department of Motor Vehicles or a judge in a traffic court.
 Riders receive notification that this certificate is necessary.

 Depending on the state, the details about SR-22 requirements are mailed as a letter or provided by the judge overseeing a rider’s case.
 Most jurisdictions require the SR-22 certificate to be on file for three years to certify enough insurance is available.

 Two types of costs occur when SR22 motorcycle insurance is necessary.
-There is the filing fee to pay for the certificate and the increase that happens for a rider’s policy.
+There is the filing fee for the certificate and the increase that happens for a rider’s policy.

 The filing fee varies by state.
 The cost is typically about $25 to have the insurance company file the SR22 certificate in California.
 Drivers must also pay any outstanding fees or fines to restore driving privileges, adding up to $300 or more.